crittercism/crittercism-unity-ios/README.md

 5. Follow the below instructions for modifying a Custom AppController
 6. Copy the new "AppController.mm" to "Plugins/iOS" in the Assets directory in your Unity project

 **Note:** Help us out and add this new AppController to the Github repo!
-Create a pull request (described [above][7]) with the AppController.mm renamed with the version number, for example AppController4.2.1.mm under the "AppController" folder.
+Create a pull request (described above) with the AppController.mm renamed with the version number, for example AppController4.2.1.mm under the "AppController" folder.
 Thanks for your help!

 ### Custom App Controller